 Quechua Summer Language Fellowships

-The Latin American Studies Program through the Kellogg Institute for International Studies will offer several summer fellowships for summer 2013 to Notre Dame undergraduate and graduate students who would like to pursue the study of Quechua, the language of the Incas and of millions of indigenous peoples living in Bolivia, Colombia, Ecuador, and Peru.
+The Kellogg Institute for International Studies will offer several summer fellowships for summer 2017 to Notre Dame undergraduate and graduate students who would like to pursue the study of Quechua, the language of the Incas and of millions of indigenous peoples living in Bolivia, Colombia, Ecuador, and Peru.
 Students will attend classes at the Centro Tinku in Cusco, Peru.
 Classes are available at the beginning, intermediate and advanced levels.
 Students will participate in a 7 week study of the language and culture.
 For more information about the program, see http://www.centrotinku.com/.

 Applicants must meet the following criteria:

-Be able to attend the 7 week program from June 24 to August 10
+Be able to attend the 7 week program from June 19 - August 4

 Demonstrate interest in Latin American Studies through coursework, work, or living experience, internships, etc.